 Academic Requirements

-Most environmental health advocates earn a four-year college degree with either a scientific or communications major.
-Some states offer certification for environmental health advocates who have a specified amount of work experience and pass an examination.
-Many also have a master’s degree in environmental health science.
+Environmental Health Advocate like food safety specialists typically earn a four-year college degree with a scientific major.
+Some states offer certification for environmental health practitioners who have a specified amount of work experience and pass an examination.

-Because environmental health advocates must work with many different types of people and report their findings, good written and communication skills are essential.
+Because Environmental Health Advocate must work with many different types of people and report their findings, good written and communication skills are essential.
 It also helps to have acute senses and be highly observant.
+Commissioned Corps Officer Student Extern Training Program.

 Preparation Timeline